hunglvosu/hunglvosu.github.io/_pages/about.md

 ## News

  - **[March 2021]** I will be a PC member of STOC 2023.
 I'm looking forward to reading your papers!

+ - **[March 2021]** Our paper "Greedy Spanners in Euclidean Spaces Admit Sublinear Separators" is invited to the special issue of ACM Transactions on Algorithms (TALG) devoted to top papers in SODA 2022.

 - **[Feb 2022]** Our paper "Sparse Euclidean Spanners with Tiny Diameter: A Tight Lower Bound" is accepted to [SoCG 2022](https://www.inf.fu-berlin.de/inst/ag-ti/socg22/socg.html).